PILLAR REPORT

 The best teams?
 They’re not just making more calls, they’re making better ones.

-It comes down to the playbook we’ve been building and refining over the past few seasons.
-And the truth is, the fundamentals haven’t changed, they’ve just been executed with greater discipline, sharper focus, and stronger intent.
+It comes down to the playbook we’ve been building and refining over time.
+The fundamentals haven’t changed - they’re just being executed with greater discipline, sharper focus, and stronger intent.

-We’ve moved away from measuring success on sheer volume and started rewarding what actually works, quality conversations, better alignment, and consistent momentum throughout the deal cycle.
+We’ve moved away from measuring success by sheer volume and started prioritising what actually drives results: quality conversations, stronger alignment, and consistent momentum throughout the deal cycle.

-Here’s a breakdown of the core principles still driving our performance:
+Here’s a breakdown of the core principles behind that performance:

 No more spray-and-pray.
-We’ve sharpened our Ideal Customer Profile (ICP) so reps spend time on prospects who actually fit the strategy, right industry, right seniority, right need.
-That means tighter lists, higher relevance, and more impactful conversations. - Using the phone across the whole pitch
+We’ve refined our Ideal Customer Profile (ICP) so reps focus on prospects who genuinely fit the strategy - right industry, right seniority, right need.
+The result: tighter lists, higher relevance, and more impactful conversations.

-We don’t see cold calling as a one-touch channel.
-Whether it’s opening a deal, building mid-funnel consensus, or re-engaging a late-stage buyer, the phone plays a role throughout the cycle.
-It helps us move quickly, unearth blockers, and keep momentum alive. - Ditching outdated metrics
+We don’t treat cold calling as a one-touch channel.
+Whether it’s opening a deal, building mid-funnel alignment, or re-engaging a late-stage buyer, the phone plays a role throughout the entire cycle.
+It helps us move faster, uncover blockers, and maintain momentum.

-Rather than pushing for vanity metrics like total dials or meetings booked, we now reward behaviours that impact pipeline, such as multi-threading, uncovering pain points, and creating qualified opportunities.
-Quality over quantity is the name of the game. - Prioritising the right contacts
+Instead of focusing on vanity metrics like total dials or meetings booked, we prioritise behaviours that actually impact pipeline - such as multi-threading, uncovering real pain points, and creating qualified opportunities.
+It’s quality over quantity.

-We’re no longer treating cold calls like pitch monologues.
-The best reps open with curiosity, lead with relevance, and adapt on the fly.
-Calls feel more like helpful, human conversations, and that’s where trust begins. - Backing reps to make an impact
+Cold calls are no longer pitch monologues.
+The best reps lead with curiosity, anchor on relevance, and adapt in real time.
+Conversations feel more human and helpful - and that’s where trust starts to build.

 Our incentive model reflects this shift.
-Reps are rewarded not just for activity, but for creating value, the kind of value that leads to real revenue, not just booked meetings.
-This keeps our team focused on what matters: deals that are worth winning.
+Reps are rewarded not just for activity, but for creating meaningful value — the kind that drives real revenue, not just booked meetings.
+This keeps the team focused on outcomes that matter.

 These pillars haven’t just guided our strategy, they’ve redefined what success looks like.
 And with another season of data behind us, it’s clear: this isn’t just a new tactic, it’s a winning formula.

-Too many teams see the phone as a tool for just one phase of the game, the kickoff.
+Too many teams treat the phone as a tool for just one stage of the sales process - the initial outreach.

+But the best teams use it end-to-end.
 At Cognism, the phone isn’t just for prospecting.
-It’s a player who’s an all-rounder, useful in every bit of the field.
+It’s a core channel that supports every stage of the sales cycle.

-Calls build trust faster than emails, reveal objections in real time, and help us align all decision-makers behind a shared goal.
-It’s how we maintain momentum and prevent deals from stalling in the middle of the pitch.
+Calls build trust faster than email, surface objections in real time, and help align decision-makers around a shared objective.
+It’s how we maintain progress and prevent deals from stalling.

-Sometimes, the aim isn’t to score immediately.
-It’s to open up the play, create some space, and build a relationship with the prospect ready for the next phase.
-That’s where the callback strategy comes in.
+Sometimes, the goal isn’t to convert straight away.
+It’s to open the conversation, create space for future engagement, and start building a relationship with the prospect.
+That’s where a strong callback strategy comes in.

-Sales teams are increasingly realising that pushing too hard for a meeting in the first call can backfire.
-Instead, reframing the call as a quick introduction or a value-led nudge opens up more opportunities down the line.
+Sales teams are increasingly recognising that pushing too hard for a meeting on the first call can backfire.
+Instead, reframing the conversation as a quick introduction or a value-led touchpoint creates more opportunity over time.

-James Greene, countryman of Keano himself adds: “In large B2B sales, success rarely happens on the first call, the goal is to understand the prospect’s challenges, not to sell.
+James Greene adds: “In large B2B sales, success rarely happens on the first call, the goal is to understand the prospect’s challenges, not to sell.
 Lead with insight and curiosity to build trust and relevance, not pressure.
 “Not now” can often mean “yes, later”, respect timing and follow up strategically.
 Pushing causes resistance.”

-Cognism’s overall cold calling success rate for 2025 came in at a league-leading 11.3%, but how do we stack up across the different divisions?
+Cognism’s overall cold calling success rate for 2025 reached a leading 11.3%, but how does performance vary across different segments?

-The latest data shows some surprising moves in the table:
+The latest data reveals some interesting shifts across the board:

 So what’s changed?

-As WHAM told us in last year’s report, when businesses expand into new territories, they often bring their existing squad and tactics with them, same reps, same playbook.
-And in the early stages, that’s fair game.
+As WHAM highlighted in last year’s report, when businesses expand into new regions, they often bring existing teams and approaches with them - the same reps, the same playbook.
+In the early stages, that’s understandable.

-But this year’s results show that the regions now climbing the leaderboard are those adapting quickly to their new leagues.
-That means localising messaging, adjusting timing, and getting fluent in the regional style of play.
+But this year’s results suggest that the regions seeing the strongest performance are those adapting more quickly to local market dynamics.
+That means tailoring messaging, refining timing, and aligning outreach to regional buyer expectations.

-From a tactical point of view, this is exactly what you’d expect to see as teams get more match fit in new regions.
-It’s no longer about just fielding players, it’s about building region-specific strategies that actually win.
+From a strategic perspective, this is exactly what you’d expect as teams mature in new markets.
+It’s no longer just about entering a region, it’s about building region-specific approaches that actually drive results.

-Our very own star man in Germany, Felix Scholl, sheds some light on the European tactical masterclass: "From my perspective, recognising and converting penalty kicks was super important.
+Felix Scholl sheds some light: "From my perspective, recognising and converting penalty kicks was super important.

 Our focus on buying signals and event triggers felt like a World Cup winning penalty kick and has been pivotal to calling prospects at the right time.
 Additionally the increased number of Diamond Data® contacts made sure we're not missing these penalties and in doing so, we’ve boosted our cold call success rate to a massive 16%."